Ebazhanov/linkedin-skill-assessments-quizzes/microsoft-excel/microsoft-excel-quiz.md

 ![image](https://i.imgur.com/5owckbM.png)

 - [ ] On the PivotTable itself, drag each `Average` field into the row fields area.
-- [ ] Right-click a cel in the PivotTable and select `PivotTable Options > Classic PivotTable layout`.
+- [ ] Right-click a cell in the PivotTable and select `PivotTable Options > Classic PivotTable layout`.
 - [ ] In the `PivotTable Fields` pane, drag `Sum Values` from the `Columns` section to a location below the field in the `Rows` section.
 - [ ] In the `PivotTable Fields` pane, drag each field from the `Sum Values` section to the `Rows` section.